 Navigation drop-downs, or mega menus as they are sometimes dubbed, are becoming more and more common on the web.
 A drop-down menu is a navigation block which appears when a link is clicked (or hovered) - a good example of this can be found on the Plumpton College website.

-Often used to help the user get to lower pages on the site without having to click a trail of links.
-There are articles on the web detailing usability issues with drop-down menus (even though mega menus perform well), however sometimes having a drop-down makes sense.
+Navigation drop-downs are often used to help the user get to lower pages on the site without having to click a trail of links.
+There are articles on the web detailing usability issues with drop-down menus, however, having a drop-down sometimes makes sense, for example, mega menus perform well.
 In that case, the next question to ask is - do you have it appear on hover, or do you require the user to click to open the menu?

 Our preference at Liquid Light is to have the menu open on click of the navigation link.
 There are several reasons behind this, ranging from accessibility to user experience.
 There is an alternative line of thinking for the drop-down to appear when the main navigation link is hovered over - this would allow the navigation link to still be navigated to by clicking and although a simple solution initially, this can cause many problems with accessibility.